Prabowo Subianto: Russo-Ukrainian War

-Prabowo's proposal was dismissed outright by Ukrainian defense minister Oleksii Reznikov, stating that the proposal was "a Russian plan, not an Indonesian plan".
-This proposal was also criticized by EU foreign policy chief Josep Borrell, saying that there must be a "just peace" not "peace of surrender".
-It was also criticized by PDI-P as Secretary General Hasto Kristiyanto said Indonesia does not need a leader who gives advice that deviates from the principle of "free and active" diplomacy.
-However, his plan was well received by China, with former Chinese ambassador to the United States Cui Tiankai expressing appreciation for Prabowo's efforts while criticizing the West for mismanaging their own security situation.
+Prabowo's proposal was dismissed outright by Ukrainian defence minister Oleksii Reznikov, stating that the proposal was "a Russian plan, not an Indonesian plan".
+This proposal was also criticised by EU foreign policy chief Josep Borrell, saying that there must be a "just peace" not "peace of surrender".
+It was also criticised by PDI-P as Secretary General Hasto Kristiyanto said Indonesia does not need a leader who gives advice that deviates from the principle of "free and active" diplomacy.
+However, his plan was well received by China, with former Chinese ambassador to the United States Cui Tiankai expressing appreciation for Prabowo's efforts while criticising the West for mismanaging their own security situation.
 Prabowo was later called by Jokowi for clarifications on the peace plan as Indonesia had officially condemned Russia for the invasion.
 Jokowi then clarified that Prabowo's peace plan as "okay" because it was just a suggestion in an open dialogue and did not officially reflect Indonesia's stance.

 On 2 June 2024, Ukrainian President Volodymyr Zelenskyy met Prabowo on the sidelines of IISS Shangri-La Dialogue in Singapore and invited him to attend the June 2024 Ukraine peace summit at Geneva, hoping for his attendance.
-In response to this invitation, Prabowo said he can't confirm his presence to the June summit and he had to discuss with President Jokowi, Minister of Foreign Affairs Retno Marsudi and Coordinating Minister for Political, Legal, and Security Affairs Hadi Tjahjanto on Indonesia's official stance in attending the summit.
+In response to this invitation, Prabowo said he could not confirm his presence to the June summit and he had to discuss with President Jokowi, Minister of Foreign Affairs Retno Marsudi and Coordinating Minister for Political, Legal, and Security Affairs Hadi Tjahjanto on Indonesia's official stance in attending the summit.
 Prabowo told Zelenskyy that "Many countries feel that in a peace summit all elements must be present, especially Russia".
 Prabowo offered Indonesia's solution to Zelenskyy which he seemed not to accept Indonesia's proposal on ceasefire and Prabowo is keen to continue finding a solution.
 Prabowo also offered Zelenskyy Indonesia's good service in any avenues to find solutions for peace between Russia and Ukraine.

-In July 2024, Prabowo held talks in Moscow with Russian President Vladimir Putin and Defense Minister Andrey Belousov.
+In July 2024, Prabowo held talks in Moscow with Russian President Vladimir Putin and Defence Minister Andrey Belousov.
 Belousov called Indonesia one of Russia's key partners in the Asia-Pacific region.